-This 2009 Surrency Prize was awarded to Gautham Rao for his article “The Federal Posse Comitatus Doctrine: Slavery, Compulsion, and Statecraft in Mid-Nineteenth-Century America,” which appeared in the Law and History Review 26:1.
+The 2010 Surrency Prize was awarded to Daniel Ernst for “The Politics of Administrative Law: New York’s Anti-Bureaucracy Clause and the O’Brian-Wagner Campaign of 1938,” which appeared in the Law and History Review 27:2.
 The citation read:

 The Sutherland Prize, named in honor of the late Donald W. Sutherland, a distinguished historian of the law of medieval England and a mentor of many students, is awarded annually, on the recommendation of the Sutherland Prize Committee, to the person or persons who wrote the best article on English legal history published in the previous year.

-The selection of the winner of the Sutherland Prize for 2010 is under the charge of the Society’s Committee on the Sutherland Prize.
-The chair of the committee is James C. Oldham of Georgetown University <email>, with members: John Beattie of the University of Toronto <email> and Jonathan Rose of Arizona State University <email>.
+The selection of the winner of the Sutherland Prize for 2011 is under the charge of the Society’s Committee on the Sutherland Prize.
+The members of the Committee are as follows:

 J. Willard Hurst Summer Institute in Legal History